JulioCandela1993/BDRP_DistributedGraphs/1.Hadoop/README.md

 #### 5.3 Configure core-site.xml file

 This file allows to set up HDFS and Hadoop Map Reduce properties.
-This file resides in each node and ,specifically, allows to identify where the namenodes are running as well as I/O settings for HDFS and Map Reduce.
+This file resides in each node and ,specifically, allows to identify where the datanodes are running as well as I/O settings for HDFS and Map Reduce.
 Likewise, we can specify the temporal storage for map reduce operations.

 * Open the file to edit: